Docs Menu

 })

-// Make an update to an object to trigger the notification
+// Update an object to trigger the notification.

 // Invalidate the token when done observing